kdv24/Address_Book/README.md

-This app creates an Address Book to which users can add individual contacts and then search for specific contacts.
+This app creates an Address Book to which users can add individual contacts and then delete them all, but only if they confirm the deletion.